video – North Island of New Zealand

 Dairy Cows, Racehorses, Fat Lambs and the occasional Hobbit are raised on Waikato’s rich pastures.

 Matamata has long been the traditional area to breed racehorses – but more recently it has become world famous for Hobbits or to be more precise, it is home to – Hobbiton Movie Set Tours.

 Matamata is only a 55 minute drive from Hamilton and 1 hour 53 minutes from Auckland.

 Waitomo Caves: If you have time to visit only one attraction in the Waikato region then I suggest you visit Waitomo Caves

 There is a range of unique attractions available, You can choose from gentle boat rides through ancient cathedral-like caverns … its rock ceiling alive with sparkling glowworms.

 Or if that is just too tame for you Urban Warrier Types?
-Abseil deep into the bowls of the vast Cave Network then Black Water Raft your way out – several hours later you should see daylight again.
+Abseil deep into the bowls of the vast Limestone Cave Network then Black Water Raft your way out – all going well? a few hours later you should see daylight again.